-The River Sence is the largest river running through Hinckley & Bosworth Borough.
-It flows across the west of the Borough from Atherstone to the south to Ibstock to the north (WYG, 2009a).
-Other major watercourses include the River Anker, which forms the south west border of the Borough, and the Ashby Canal, which flows from Hinckley in the south, through Bosworth Battlefield and towards the north-east corner of the Borough.
-The source of the River Mease is also located within the north west of the Borough near the village of Norton Juxta Twycross.
-The Borough's network of watercourses is shown in Figure 4-4.
+The River Sence flows across the west of the borough from Atherstone to the south to Ibstock to the north.
+Part of the River Sence is also a LWS.
+Other major watercourses include the River Anker, which forms the south west border of the Borough, and the Ashby Canal, which flows from Hinckley in the south, through Bosworth Battlefield and towards the north-east corner of the borough.
+The source of the River Mease is also located within the north west of the borough near the village of Norton Juxta Twycross (LUC, 2017).